tomcritchlow/tomcritchlow.github.io/_posts/2022-05-12-google-ideas.md

 4. Google Cube, pitched early 2014, Alexa launched Nov 2014

 I'm not really sure what to make of all that.
 Maybe my timing was just terrible?
 Or maybe my timing was amazing.
 Either way I certainly could have pitched some of these more strongly - it's a good reminder to actually put some conviction behind your ideas.
 At the time getting resistance felt like it shut the whole idea down but now, looking back I can see how I could have easily built out much more robust pitches and business cases for each of these.

+Anyway, thanks for coming to my therapy session.